ManuelElizaldi/PyStrava/README.md

 ![Running_HeartRate_Distance_Relationship](/Images/Running-DistanceAvgHeartRate.png)

+In this graph, we can observe that the majority of my running workouts fall within the average heart rate range of 145 to 160, this range is good, although I have to be careful not to go over 155 beats per minute.
+If you are intrested in reading more about the "run slow to run fast" philosophy, you can read this [article](https://marathonhandbook.com/run-slow-to-run-fast/).

 ### Monthly Average Laps for Functional Training
-For my Functional Training, basically I am doing a circuit composed of 4-6 exercises with a minimum of 3 rounds per session.
-These rounds need to be completed in the least amount of time.
-This way we ensure that we reach the [anaerobic zone](https://www.physio-pedia.com/Anaerobic_Exercise#:~:text=Anaerobic%20exercise%20is%20any%20activity,short%20length%20with%20high%20intensity.), meaning short but intense workouts. these could be kettle bell swings, squats, pull ups, overhear press, jumping, sprinting, rope jumping or my favorite, burpees.
+For my Functional Training, I follow a specific approach.
+I design a circuit comprising 4-6 exercises in each round and aim to complete a minimum of 3 rounds in each session.
+The primary focus is on finishing the rounds in the shortest amount of time possible.
+This training methodology is geared towards pushing myself into the [anaerobic zone](https://www.physio-pedia.com/Anaerobic_Exercise#:~:text=Anaerobic%20exercise%20is%20any%20activity,short%20length%20with%20high%20intensity.), where the workouts are short but intense.
+The exercises included in the circuit can vary, encompassing movements such as kettlebell swings, kettle bell snatches, squats, pull-ups, overhead presses, jumping exercises, sprints, rope jumping, weighted stretches and one of my personal favorites, burpees.
+By incorporating these dynamic exercises into my Functional Training, I can challenge my body and achieve optimal results.

 ![Average Monthly Laps for Functional Training](/Images/FunctionalTrainingLaps.png)

+This graph displays the average number of rounds per month.
 The average time per lap is 8.08 minutes.

-In this graph, we can observe that the majority of my running workouts fall within the average heart rate range of 145 to 160, this range is good, although I have to be careful not to go over 155 beats per minute.
-If you are intrested in reading more about the "run slow to run fast" philosophy, you can read this [article](https://marathonhandbook.com/run-slow-to-run-fast/).

 ## Copy This Dashboard Template
 If you want to use this dashboard as a template for your own analysis, follow these steps.